Movie Review: The Andromeda Strain (1971)

 MOVIE REVIEW: THE ANDROMEDA STRAIN (1971)

-I first saw The Andromeda Strain at a drive-in when I was nine.
+The first time I saw The Andromeda Strain at a drive-in, I was nine.
 Despite my youth, the thriller left an indelible impact on me nearly half a century later, even to this day.

 The film instilled an early appreciation for science.
 Graphically, sometimes horrifically, it illustrated what a true horror movie was (and is) — a forgotten reminder that the gravest threats to our safety, security, and human civilization are not monsters nor distorted fictional figments of the imagination, but rather very real hidden dangers we can’t see, nor hear, nor measure.